About Study Abroad in Denmark

 A DIS Living & Learning Community (LLC) is a co-curricular housing experience that integrates a shared interest through the lens of exploring Copenhagen or Danish culture within your housing experience.

-The Danish Roommate housing option allows you to lead the life of an independent student in charge of your own schedule, meals, and social life.
+The Rented Room housing option allows you to lead the life of an independent student in charge of your own schedule, meals, and social life.
 You will have your own room and share a kitchen and bathroom facilities in an apartment owned by a Dane or international roommate between 18 and 27 years old.
 Your roommate will acquaint you with the local area and help you get settled.
 You may become close friends with your roommate or not see much of each other at all.
 This option is the best fit for a very independent student.

 Live with other DIS students in Copenhagen and enjoy a network of friends when you’re at home.
-Previous students living in DIS Residential Communities (DRCs) have commented that they experienced a good social life connected to their academic environment and enjoyed having a "little bit of home" but with Denmark right outside the door.
+Previous students living in DIS Residential Communities (DRCs) have commented that they experienced a good social life connected to their academic environment and enjoyed having a "little bit of home," but with Denmark right outside the door.

 Study tours are one of the features of DIS that students find most attractive.
 Semester programs include both a short study tour to another part of Denmark and a week-long study tour to another country.
 Some, but not all, summer terms also include a study tour.
 These study tours are an integrated part of your core course, and as such they are academic in nature and included in your program fee.
-You may also choose to do an optional study tour at an additional but reasonable cost.
-For more information on study tours, visit DIS's summer or semester website.

-DIS also provides you with a variety of ways to get out, meet Danes, and experience Danish culture on a daily basis.
+DIS also provides you with ways to get out, meet Danes, and experience Danish culture on a daily basis.
 Involve yourself in the many cultural opportunities offered to you while studying at DIS, and find out who the Danes really are across a variety of contexts.
 Pursue a passion and join a club or sports team with friendly Copenhageners, exchange cultural perspectives with a Visiting Host, stop by Studenterhuset for a game of foosball, give back to the community by volunteering, learn to speak some Danish, and end the semester calling Denmark a second home.

 During your semester at DIS, plan the meet the following objectives: